getdish/dish/services/README.md

 # Developing

 ## Common setup

-- In project root: `yarn install`, then `yarn build`.
-- TODO: setup Lerna
+- To automatically build and watch all code/packages: `lerna run watch`.

+## Worker
+The worker is a daemon/client abstraction that allows placing arbitrary code on a queue to be run by a separate dedicated process.
+These 'jobs' will be managed, logged, retried and throttled.

+The daemon requires Redis, usually available from your package manager or: https://redis.io/topics/quickstart

+The worker daemon with `yarn run worker:watch`

 ## Crawlers
-- Install Redis.
-Usually from your package manager or: https://redis.io/topics/quickstart

 - Copy `.env.sample` to `.env`
-- Build Typescript with `yarn watch` (TODO: setup Lerna)
-- Run the worker daemon with `yarn run worker-watch`
 - Send jobs to worker with `yarn start`

 # TODO: